 At least in my small universe.

-The post "New Assignment Bank Features Are Like Elvis on the Dashboard" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2017/02/elvis-on-the-dashboard/) on February 2, 2017.
+The post "New Assignment Bank Features Are Like Elvis on the Dashboard" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2017/02/elvis-on-the-dashboard/) on February 2, 2017.